mia-platform/documentation/docs/development_suite/monitoring/configuration.md

 # How to enable monitoring on developers console

-To enable moninoring dashboard on developer console, change the configuration of the project on mongo.
+To enable monitoring dashboard on developer console, change the configuration of the project on mongo.

 For the project, add a `cluster` key in the environment.
 The cluster is an object: